cashtokens/cashtokens/readme.md

 - **Proof-of-work** – some threads may have use for rate limiting by proof-of-work, requiring users to submit preimages which hash to a value using some required prefix.
 (Note, for most applications, fees or minimum deposits offer more uniform rate limiting.)
 - modified [**zero-confirmation escrows** (ZCEs)](https://github.com/bitjson/bch-zce) – and similar miner-enforced escrows can be employed by contracts to make abusive behavior more costly.

 Given typical transaction propagation speed ([99% at 2 seconds](https://github.com/bitjson/bch-zce#transaction-conflict-monitoring)), multithreaded covenant applications with reasonable spend-race disincentives can expect **minimal contention between users so long as the available thread count exceeds `2` per-interaction-per-second**.
 (The wallet software of real users can be expected to select evenly/randomly from available threads to maximize the likelihood of a successful transaction.)
-Many threads can be tracked by the parent covenant (e.g. using a merkle tree), and thread check-ins can be performed incrementally, so covenants can be designed to support a practically unlimited number of threads.
+Multiple threads can be tracked by the parent covenant (e.g. using a merkle tree), and thread check-ins can be performed incrementally, so covenants can be designed to support a practically unlimited number of threads.

 Finally, exceptionally active covenant applications – or applications with the potential to incentivize spend-races – should consider using **managed threads**: threads which also require the authorization of a particular key, set of keys, or non-fungible token for each submitted state change.
 Managed threads allow transaction submission to be ordered without contention by the entity/entities managing each thread; they can be issued either to trusted parties or via a trustless strategy, e.g. requiring a sufficiently large deposit to disincentivize frivolous thread creation.